Vienna

 Location: University of Vienna School of Law

-countries (focusing particularly on the United States and Austria).
+This course will present a comparative view of the legal traditions and institutions of the United States and other EU countries (focusing particularly on the United States and Austria).
 It will provide a comparative examination of the differences between parliamentary and congressional governments and will also explore the differences in these countries’ judicial institutions.
 Finally, it will also compare some of the differences between common and civil law traditions.

-Comparative Incarceration (1 credit hour)
+Comparative Review of the Rights of Children (1 credit hour)

 Location: University of Vienna School of Law

-Comparative Employment & Labor Law Seminar (1 credit hour)
+Comparative Estate Law (1 credit hour)

 Location: University of Vienna School of Law